Bylaws

 To the greatest extent not inconsistent with the laws and public policies of Indiana, the Company shall indemnify any Board Member made a party to any proceeding because the individual is or was a Board Member as a matter of right, against all liability incurred by the individual in connection with any proceeding; provided that it shall be determined in the specific case in accordance with Section D of this Article that indemnification of the individual is permissible in the circumstances because the individual has met the standard of conduct for indemnification set forth in Section C of this Article.
 The Company shall pay for or reimburse the reasonable expenses incurred by a Board Member in connection with any such proceeding in advance of final disposition of a claim if (1) the individual furnishes the Company a written affirmation of the individual’s good faith belief that they have met the standard of conduct for indemnification described in Section C of this Article, (2) the individual furnishes the Company a written undertaking, executed personally or on the individual’s behalf, to repay the advance if it is ultimately determined that the individual did not meet that standard of conduct, and (3) a determination is made in accordance with Section D that based upon facts then known to those making the determination, indemnification would not be precluded under this Article.
 The undertaking described in subsection A(2) above must be a general obligation of the individual, subject to reasonable limitations as the Company may permit, but need not be secured and may be accepted without reference to financial ability to make repayment.
 The Company shall indemnify a Board Member who is wholly successful, on the merits or otherwise, in the defense of any such proceeding, as a matter of right, against reasonable expenses incurred by the individual in connection with the proceeding without the requirement of a determination as set forth in Section C of this Article.
 Upon demand by a Board Member for indemnification or advancement of expenses, as the case may be, the Company shall expeditiously determine whether the Board Member is entitled to indemnification in accordance with this Article.
 The indemnification and advancement of expenses provided for under this Article shall be applicable to any proceeding arising from acts or omissions occurring before or after the adoption of this Article.

-- Employees, Agents.
+B. Employees, Agents.
 The Company shall have the power, but not the obligation, to indemnify any individual who is or was an employee or agent of the Company to the same extent as if the individual was a Board Member.

-- Standard of Conduct.
+C. Standard of Conduct.
 Indemnification of an individual is permissible under this Article only if (a) the individual conducted themselves in good faith, (b) the individual reasonably believed that their conduct was in or at least not opposed to the Company’s best interest, and (c) in the case of any criminal proceeding, the individual had no reasonable cause to believe their conduct was unlawful.
 Indemnification is not permissible against liability to the extent that liability is the result of willful misconduct or recklessness.
 The termination of a proceeding by judgment, order, settlement, conviction or upon a plea of nolo contendere or its equivalent is not, of itself, determinative that the individual did not meet the standard of conduct described in this Section C. If several claims, issues or matters of action are involved, any individual may be entitled to indemnification as to some matters even though they are not so entitled as to others.

-- Determination.
+D. Determination.
 A determination as to whether indemnification or advancement of expenses is permissible shall be made by:

 - The Board Members by vote of a majority of the Board Members not at the time parties to the proceeding; or